ammargrowme/anki_converter/README.md

 ## Installation

+Install system dependencies as needed (see Requirements by OS).

+---

 ## Configuration

 Provide your University of Calgary credentials and the target cards URL so the script can authenticate and fetch your cards.